NagyDezso/NVARC/README.md

 # NVARC solution to ARC-AGI-2 2025

+This repository contains the code and instructions to replicate NVARC submissions to the [Arc Prize 2025 competition on Kaggle](https://www.kaggle.com/competitions/arc-prize-2025).
+NVARC team includes Ivan Sorokin and Jean-Francois Puget, both working at NVIDIA at the time of the competition.

-The full description presented in the paper [here](nvarc_2025.pdf).
+The solution full description is presented in the paper [here](nvarc_2025.pdf).

+The solution has three main components:
+- Multi stage synthetic data generation;
+- Improved version of The Architect solution that won the arc prize compeittion in 2024;
+- Improved version of Tiny Recursive Models by Alexia Jolicoeur-Martineau.

+## Synthetic Data Generation

-The scripts and prompts for Synthetic Data Generation pipeline could be found in [SDG](SDG) folder.
+The scripts and prompts for Synthetic Data Generation pipeline can be found in [SDG](SDG) folder.

-We also share datasets on Kaggle.
+We also share generated datasets on Kaggle.

 [NVARC Synthetic Puzzles](https://www.kaggle.com/datasets/sorokin/nvarc-synthetic-puzzles) dataset includes our 103k synthetic puzzles.